alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Embed.rst

   ========== ================================
    Field      Description
   ========== ================================
-    embed 	  The list of the sub wiews of the record
+    embed 	  The list of the sub views of the record
   ========== ================================

 Response sample